by Genius Sky May 14, 2021 14 min read

 However, the chemical discharge reaction still happens, albeit relatively slowly, when the battery is not connected to any load.

 Self-discharging is not a manufacturing defect.

-It happens to all the batteries.
+It occurs to all the batteries.

-Manufacturers or sellers may ask you to recharge the battery every 3 months when it's not being used, which can help voltage remain at an optimal level.
+Sellers and manufacturers may ask you to recharge the battery every 3 months when it's not being used, which can help voltage remain at an optimal level.